antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

   + Local variable name does not start with a lowercase letter.
   + A variable is initialized but never used.

 + **Weak Warning**.
 These are minor problems.
 Fixing them will optimize your code.
-In our example it is a block of code commented out—most probably it can be safely removed.
+In our example, it is a block of code commented out—most probably it can be safely removed.

 For more detailed description of severity levels, refer to [Change inspection severity](https://www.jetbrains.com/help/idea/configuring-inspection-severities.html).